affinidi/affinidi-meetingplace-reference-app/README.md

 ## Environment Variables

-Most environment variables have sensible defaults defined in the application.
-You only need to provide values specific to your setup or when you want to override the defaults.

-### Required Environment Variables
+The Meeting Place reference app provides a `.example.env` template to populate the required variables and quickly setup the app.

 To prepare the env variable, copy the environment file from the template.

 ```bash
 mkdir -p configurations && cp templates/.example.env configurations/.env
 ```
 > **NOTE:** Execute the command inside the root folder of the reference app.

+Most environment variables have sensible defaults defined in the application.
+You only need to provide values specific to your setup or when you want to override the defaults.

+### Required Environment Variables

 The following variables **must** be provided in your `configurations/.env` file.